Back to DWU AI Articles

 Net Profit Margin -8.6% -3.2% -540 bps

-The financial deterioration is severe.
-Revenue declined 3.5% despite a near-flat industry, indicating that JetBlue is losing market share.
-Operating losses deepened to -$684 million from -$450 million, and net losses more than doubled to -$795 million from -$310 million.
+Revenue declined 3.5% (JetBlue 2024 10-K). despite industry revenue growth of 0.5% (DOT Form 41), indicating revenue decline relative to industry (BTS).
+Operating losses deepened to -$684 million from -$230 million, and net losses more than doubled to -$795 million from -$310 million.
 Operating margin deteriorated 270 basis points to -7.4%, and net margin fell 540 basis points to -8.6%—indicating that JetBlue is losing approximately $8.60 on every $100 of revenue.

 The Spirit Airlines Acquisition Failure

-• District Court Blocking (January 2024): U.S. District Judge Young ruled that the acquisition was "likely to harm consumers" based on overlapping JetBlue-Spirit markets and the merged entity's reduced incentive to compete aggressively on price.
+• District Court Blocking (January 2024): U.S. District Judge William Young ruled that the acquisition was "likely to harm consumers" based on overlapping JetBlue-Spirit markets and the merged entity's reduced incentive to compete aggressively on price.
 JetBlue appealed but ultimately withdrew the appeal in March 2024.

 The JetForward Plan: Four-Pillar Transformation